Azure-Samples/serverless-chat-langchainjs/docs/tutorial/02-setting-up-azure-functions.md

 # Setting Up the Serverless Environment using Azure Functions

-This section explains how to configure the development environment to create the API for the Chat Application.
+This section explains how to configure the development environment to create the API for the AI Chat.
 We'll use Azure Functions in its 4.x version and with the programming model version 4.

 ## Prerequisites for this section